coaster brake back pedaling brake bendix new departure morrow back pedalling coaster brake bicycle bike brakes foot brakes coaster brake

 Coaster brakes are prone to overheating and fading when used in mountainous areas.

-To be safe, any bicycle needs a front brake and some sort of secondary backup braking system.
+To be safe, any bicycle needs a front handbrake and some sort of rear-wheel braking system, which could be a handbrake, coaster brake or fixed gear.

 The Reaction Arm